Cambodian Uprising (1840–1841): Snang Ey Uprising at Kampong Svay

 Earlier, Oknha Dechou Meng the pro-Thai Cambodian governor of Kampong Svay, who had been in conflicts with the pro-Vietnamese king Ang Chan, fled in 1814 along with his son Snang Ey from Kampong Svay to Khong in Southern Laos, in the territory of the Siam-controlled Champasak Kingdom.
 Later, Snang Ey the son of Oknha Dechou Meng returned to Cambodia and became a Khmer official serving the Cambodian bureaucracy in Kampong Svay.

 Two years into the establishment of Trấn Tây regime, Khmer people began to feel the effect of limitless authority of Vietnamese commissioners.
 In 1837, Trương Minh Giảng came up with a construction project of a long road connecting Trấn Tây or Phnom Penh to the Southern Cambodian town of Treang and eventually ending at Hà Tiên in Cochinchina with outposts built along the road at every two kilometers to facilitate communications between Cambodia and Southern Vietnam.
-Khmer men were conscripted to construct this grand construction project, reminiscent of when Khmer people were conscripted to dig Vĩnh Tế Canal that connected Châu Đốc and Hà Tiên – the discontent that led to a major Cambodian uprising against Vietnam in 1820.
 This Vietnamese-pioneered construction project seemed to offend the Oknhas of Southern Cambodia.

 In the same year, two Cambodian Oknhas from Kampong Saom (a Cambodian port town in Southwestern Cambodia on the coast of Gulf of Siam, Vietnamese name Khai Biên, then part of the Vietnamese Hà Tiên province) called Oknha Chey and Oknha Chu, who were brothers, took up arms and rallied the Khmers against the Vietnamese rule.
 Trương Minh Giảng quickly sent Khmer-Vietnamese forces to put down this rebellion.
 Oknha Chey and Oknha Chu fled to Siam.

 The first serious challenge to the rule of Trấn Tây regime sprang up in Kampong Svay–Kampong Thom or Hải Đông district.
 Kampong Svay was one of the five major regional towns of Cambodia.
 Governors of five chief cities of Cambodia were called Sdach Tranh or "King of the Field", who had semi-autonomous powers in their areas called Dey.
 The Sdach Tranh governors of Kampong Svay held the title Oknha Dechou.
 Kampong Svay held jurisdiction over the area generally to the east of Tonle Sap Lake, spanning from Baray to Stoung, which bordered the Siamese-controlled Siemreap district via Chikraeng.
 In the Trấn Tây administration, the Vietnamese established their headquarter at Kampong Thom, which they called Hải Đông, about fifteen kilometers to the southeast of Kampong Svay, locating on the Steung Saen River.
 Kampong Thom or Hải Đông was considered one of the three important regional towns so a Vietnamese governor Tuyên phủ was appointed to Kampong Thom.